Tiziano-Caruana/writeups/openECSC-2024/PerfectShop/perfect_shop.md

 I tend to overlook various things during the exploration of a challenge, so having access to the source code and the Dockerfile, I decided to disable all filters and gradually re-enable them as I adapted the payload to the various constraints imposed on me.

 #### First step: Reflected XSS without filters

+In the `server.js` file, I edited the following lines:

 ![Disabling XSS filter](./media/img/XSSfilterOFF.png)